Liam-DiFalco/Platythe-PerryPus/README.md

 # Platythe-PerryPus

-documentation on Platypus discord bot
+This is a discord bot that uses an OpenAI Dalle api to generate pictures of perry the platypus.